Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 This can be a little confusing at first.

-In many supermarkets in Australia, “sushi rice” is often the easiest option to find.
-It works well for most Japanese meals.
+In many supermarkets in Australia, "sushi rice" is often the easiest option to find.
+It works well, and I use it often when I run out of Japanese rice.

 Japanese rice tends to be a little softer and stickier when cooked.
 If you have a chance to try it, you may notice a slightly different texture.